If you’ve never heard of EV range anxiety, you’re not alone.

 In most cases, the motor of your EV will need far less maintenance than a tradition combustion engine.
 Changing the oil and replacing fuel filters are examples of small but frequent maintenance issues that you don’t have to think about.

 Fewer parts to worry about also make things much easier to maintain.

 But remember, to keep your car in tip-top condition, you should have it serviced once a year by someone with EV experience.

 The best way of going about this is to attempt to charge the battery to 80%.
-Fully charging it each time can cause serious problems for your battery in the long run.
+Fully charging it each time can cause problems for your battery in the long run.

 If possible, don’t leave your car with a tiny amount of charge for more than two weeks at a time.